stts-se/segment_checker/README.md

 Tool for revising segment boundaries.
 Developed by [STTS](https://stts.se) on behalf of [TMH](https://www.speech.kth.se).

+## Tool functionality

+* manually adjust segment boundaries, one chunk at a time
+* play buttons for left context/right context/segment only/all
+* mark with status "SKIP" or "OK"
+* optional label "Bad sample"
+* one free text comment is allowed
+* include username + timestamp in status?
+* navigate to next, prev, first, last
+* navigation goes to next disregarding status, or next unchecked? prev unchecked or just previously checked? or both?
+* audio sample to display is max 5 seconds total (usually less)
+* default values for left/right context length:
+  - 200ms for vowel segments
+  - 1s for silence
+* left/right context length should be configurable
+* no zoom possibility for now

+## Licenses
+This tool is licensed under Apache 2.0.

+The wavesurfer-js library is licensed under [BSD-3](https://opensource.org/licenses/BSD-3-Clause) (compatible with Apache 2.0).

 ## Source data

 Audio URL with segment type and time chunks (in milliseconds).
 Example: